corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 Command line parameters will take precedence over the configuration file.

-More configuration parameters will be added and documented during the implementation.
+Exact configuration parameters will be documented during the implementation phase.

 #### Implementation details

-The proposed solution would require implementation of the following components:
+The proposed solution will require implementation of the following components:

 * Custom Maven Resolver transports over flows and RPC.
 This will require the following interface to be implemented, which should be fairly straightforward to do:
 ```